 “Educate.
 End Hate.”
 Campaign – Earlier this fall, a small group of students, faculty, and staff came together to discuss ways that we as a community could be more welcoming and inclusive.
 We focused much of our time on how we might address ending biased language across campus – specifically the use of the N-word.
 Because hatred has no place here, we chose to launch a social media campaign titled "Educate.
 End Hate."
 While we understand the internal debates within the Black community regarding the use of the N-word, we fervently ask that those not in the Black community refrain from using it, as it can, and has been, used as a slur causing some in our community to feel unwelcome.
 As a campus community, we have the fortitude and courage to end hate.
 View the campaign.

-Establishment of Multicultural Fund – Members of the Office of the Vice President for Inclusion and Community Engagement, the Office of Multicultural Affairs, and the Black Student Union have collaborated to launch a Multicultural Fund, which can be used for campus diversity, equity, and inclusion initiatives across campus.
+Establishment of Multicultural Fund – Members of the Office of the Vice President for Inclusion and Community Engagement; the Office of Diversity, Equity, and Inclusion; and the Black Student Union have collaborated to launch a Multicultural Fund, which can be used for campus diversity, equity, and inclusion initiatives across campus.
 The overarching goal of the fund is to support and encourage campus-based collaborations that promote social justice, antiracism, inclusion, and acceptance within the campus community.
 Faculty, staff, students, and student clubs and organizations may apply for a grant through the fund in order to support these goals.
 To date, $13,125 has been granted to faculty and student clubs and organizations.
-Visit the Multicultural Fund webpage.

 Moment of Silence – In early April, during the first five minutes of the common hour, in conjunction with Men of Excellence and the Office of Spiritual Life, we held space for a virtual collective moment of reflection and silence.
 We paused our busy lives to remember the life of Breonna Taylor at the recent one-year anniversary of her death, the lives lost during the Atlanta and Colorado shootings, the upswing in violence against Asian American and Pacific Islander communities, the Capitol Police officers who lost their lives, for healing as the country grapples with the Derek Chauvin murder trial, and to commemorate Holocaust Remembrance Day.